Overview

 The strawmap outlines seven forks through 2029, targeting a cadence of roughly one fork every six months.
 The next confirmed forks after Fusaka are:

-• ePBS (enshrined Proposer-Builder Separation): Moves block building separation into the protocol itself, reducing reliance on external relay infrastructure like MEV-Boost and improving censorship resistance.
+• ePBS (enshrined Proposer-Builder Separation): Moves block building separation into the protocol, reducing reliance on MEV-Boost relays and improving censorship resistance.

-• BALs (Block-level Access Lists): Execution layer headliner enabling more efficient state access patterns and gas repricing.
+• BALs (Block-level Access Lists): More efficient state access patterns and gas repricing.

-• Continues blob capacity expansion for L2 data availability.
+• L1 scaling and MEV fairness: The upgrade's primary goals.
+Continues blob capacity expansion for L2 data availability.

-• Quick slots and epoch restructuring: Progressive reduction in slot times toward the "Fast L1" target, moving from 12-second slots to 6 seconds and eventually sub-second finality.
+• Quick slots and epoch restructuring: Moving toward 6-second slots and sub-second finality.

-• Lean consensus: A major simplification of the beacon chain specification, reducing technical debt and enabling faster iteration on future upgrades.
+• Lean consensus: Major simplification of the beacon chain spec to reduce technical debt.

-• Native rollups: Rollup execution verified directly by the L1, moving toward the "Gigagas L1" north star where the base layer itself can handle 10,000+ TPS.
+• Native rollups: Rollup execution verified directly by L1, moving toward 10,000+ TPS on the base layer.

-• Privacy features: Encrypted mempool to prevent front-running, followed by shielded transfers enabling private ETH transactions at the protocol level.
+• Privacy features: Encrypted mempool to prevent front-running, followed by shielded transfers for private ETH transactions at the protocol level.

 Source: strawmap.org (Jan 2026).
 The strawmap is a living document maintained by the Ethereum Foundation Protocol cluster, updated at least quarterly.